 Other potential sources of instability in the region include a worsening of the situation in Iraq and Syria, the ongoing civil war in Yemen and an escalation in the Israeli-Palestinian conflict.
-A further deterioration, and possible conflict, between the United States and certain governments in the EEMEA region, such as Syria, has the potential to adversely affect regional security, as well as global oil and gas prices.
+A further deterioration, and possible conflict, between the United States and certain governments in the EEMEA region, such as Syria and Iran, has the potential to adversely affect regional security, as well as global oil and gas prices.
 Such a deterioration in relations, should it materialise, could adversely impact Qatar and broader regional security, potentially including the outbreak of a regional conflict.
+The presence of US military personnel and US military bases in the country also exposes Qatar to abrupt shifts in US regional policy and/ or deteriorations in US foreign relations with Iran.
+Additionally, the Qatari economy's reliance on the Strait of Hormuz for exports makes it vulnerable to any shipping disruption.